 Welcome to Front Sight Firearms & LTC Training!
-Created by an El Paso native with 15 years experience as a Firearms Instructor!
+Created by an El Paso native with over 16 years experience as a Firearms Instructor!
 We offer a fun and relaxed teaching atmosphere dedicated to delivering the highest caliber of firearms training education available.
 Thank you for visiting and please Contact Us with any questions you may have.

 “We take pride in offering private 1-on-1 training and small group classes for a more positive and personalized experience! “